ApprenticeAI/frapy/docs/topics/extensions.rst

 initialization code must be performed in the class ``__init__`` method.

-To make an extension available, add it to the :setting:`EXTENSIONS` setting in your Scrapy settings.
+To make an extension available, add it to the :setting:`EXTENSIONS` setting in your Frapy settings.
 In :setting:`EXTENSIONS`, each extension is represented by a string: the full Python path to the extension's class name.
 For example:

 .. code-block:: python